taohu07/taohu07.github.io/_projects/01_project.md

 ---
 layout: page
-title: Using socioeconomic, behavioral and environmental data to understand disease dynamics
+title: Using Socioeconomic, Behavioral and Environmental Data to Understand Disease Dynamics
 description: This project aims to develope data sources and mathematical models that can be used to explore COVID-19 outcomes in Oklahoma.
 img: assets/img/NSF-logo.png
 redirect: https://www.nsf.gov/awardsearch/showAward?AWD_ID=2327844&HistoricalAwards=false